 But in MVP, one or both of the flaps are too big.
 The valve can't close properly and will bulge out or prolapse into the left atrium.
 With a stethoscope, doctors may hear the soft "clicking" sound of the bulging.
 Sometimes, the bulging creates a little space between the flaps, which lets the blood leak backwards into the left atrium from the ventricle.
-This leak can cause a "whooshing" sound that can also be heard with the stethoscope.
+This leak or regurgitation can cause a "whooshing" murmur sound that can also be heard with the stethoscope.

 MVP is sometimes inherited.
 Some people with MVP have minor deformities of the chest, back, and spine.
 In rare cases, inherited diseases such as Marfan's syndrome have been associated with MVP.

 Symptoms and Complications

 MVP symptoms are usually minor.
 If you have MVP, you may feel perfectly fine or may not even know about it.
 Most people with MVP have no symptoms.
 Some of the symptoms people feel are often puzzling, since they aren't directly caused by the valve malfunction.

 The symptoms of MVP include:

 - irregular heartbeat or palpitations

 - tachycardia, or increased heartbeats and pounding in the chest, often occurring after exercise

 - chest pain that can last from seconds to hours, often when you are resting

 - panic attacks such as a sudden feeling of anxiety or doom